CASTOR-telescope/ETC/README.md

 [`castor_etc`](castor_etc/) folder itself, meaning any changes made to this package will be reflected in your environment.

+After installing the python package, you need to download the [stellar models directory](https://kona.ubishops.ca/jsikora/poet_stellar_models.tar.gz) and link its destination in the spectrum.py file in the [`castor_etc`](castor_etc/) folder.

 ## Known Issues

 - Rectangular aperture sometimes produces the incorrect number of pixels in the photometry